No data available for the deliverable: Public Procurement Act

 Actions

 The legislation is not yet in effect, facing a court challenge.
 The public procurement framework must still be established and become operational.
-In November, finance minister Enoch Godongwana indicated the act's long-awaited regulations are nearing completion.
+In April 2026, National Treasury gazetted two sets of draft regulations in Government Gazette for public comment to operationalise the Public Procurement Act.

 Are there plans?